hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 There's some quadrilles so difficult to play,
 >
-> They would quite poze some fiddlers of the day,
+> They would quite pose some fiddlers of the day,
 >
 > Bel.
 Is all the music of these sets composed,
 >